Solution: Binary Tree Right Side View

 Solution

-To return the list of the right-side view of the tree, we will apply a recursive depth-first search (DFS) approach.
-Our main function will first check if the root is NULL, in which case it returns an empty list.
+We will write a main function that first checks if the root is NULL, in which case it returns an empty list.
 If the root is not NULL, we will initialize an empty list, rside, which will store the data of the tree’s rightmost nodes.
 Since we need only one right-side element at each level, the index of rside list will be maintained to keep track of these node values.

 The recursive DFS() function will take three arguments as input, which are rside, node, and level, and check whether rside's length is equal to the current tree level.
 If this is TRUE, then add node's value to the list.